 The wide range of pale ale interpretations available makes it difficult to generalize the types of foods that pair well with this style.

 It would be impossible to keep up with or list every pale ale on the market.
 These beers will each retain the general characteristics of this style though each is unique.
-It is a good starting point to know what to look for in the beer cooler:

-- Bass Ale
+- Bass Ale (United Kingdom)

-- Boddingtons Pub Ale
+- Boddingtons Pub Ale (United Kingdom)

-- Cooper's Original Pale Ale
+- Cooper's Original Pale Ale (Australia)

-- Dale's Pale Ale by Oskar Blues
+- Dale's Pale Ale by Oskar Blues (Colorado)

 - Pyramid Pale Ale (Washington)

-- Sierra Nevada Pale Ale
+- Sierra Nevada Pale Ale (California)

 - Youngs Bitter (United Kingdom)